britneywright/june2014/points_to_ponder.md

   - Calculations may not be as exact as intended due to rounding.

 - What's the difference between =, ==, and ===?
+  - = assigns one thing to another
+  - == compares one thing to another, returns either true or false
+  - === is an Object operator

 - How do you do exponents in Ruby?
+  - use two asterisks between the number and the exponent number

 - What is a range?

 - How do you create a range?
+  - a range is created with two or three ellipses between the first and last number, all surrounded by parentheses

 - What's the difference between (1..3) and (1...3)?
+  - 1..3 includes 1, 2 and 3.
+1..3 only includes 1 and 2.

 - What are three ways to create a range?
+  -

 ####Strings:
 - What's the difference between single and double quotes?